See Valtix in Action

 This use case presents an emerging issue: how to weave in enterprise-grade network security into the deployment flow of cloud-native, modern, apps?
 The DevOps team has deep expertise in automation but not advanced network security; while the security team cannot easily integrate legacy firewalls into a continuous integration/continuous development (CI/CD) process.

 Valtix solved this problem by providing a Terraform resource provider for its cloud security service.
-As apps are being built and deployed, whether in dev, test or production, and each customer tenant, security can now be baked into the process – specifying an auto scaling stack, and using cloud discovery-based security policies.
-Security team can now easily integrate an advanced security service quickly, within 3 minutes of deployment, to meet regulations such as HIPAA that require all traffic to be inspected to achieve compliance.
+As apps are being built and deployed, whether in dev, test, or production, and each customer tenant, security can now be baked into the process – specifying an auto-scaling stack, and using cloud discovery-based security policies.
+Security teams can now easily integrate an advanced security service quickly, within 3 minutes of deployment, to meet regulations such as HIPAA that require all traffic to be inspected to achieve compliance.

 - TLS decryption (and re-encryption after inspection)